documentationfor yFiles for HTML 3.0.0.1

 Zoomed in, note that unlike the rulers, the blue line is drawn in intermediate coordinates.

-Note that the start and end point are transformed into the correct coordinate system.
-Without this conversion, the line would move when the viewport is moved since the Intermediate coordinate system already includes the viewport transformation.
+Note that the start and end points are transformed into the correct coordinate system.
+Without this conversion, the line would move when the viewport is moved because the intermediate coordinate system already includes the viewport transformation.

 createVisual(context) {